BrandyLarramore/Economic-Determinants-of-Healthcare-Decisions/README.md

 The intended audience includes healthcare professionals, policy makers, financial advisors, and public health researchers.

 ## Research and Findings
-After compiling data from the CDC and Census, I first explored the data using Excel.
+The first step was compiling data from the CDC and Census, I first explored the data using Excel.
 Pivot tables were very helpful in identifying distributions of income and vaccinations.
 I used find and replace to fix errors in symbol transfer with the symbol ">" (greater than), changing the displayed symbols to instead say "or older" after the provided age.
 Later, I sorted the data by State to manually add in state fips codes after needing to expand my research further.